jsonjoy-com/base64/README.md

 - Faster than the Node's implementation for short blobs, smaller than 40 bytes.
 - Uses Node's implementation for long blobs, if available.
 Hence, it also works in browser, but in Node environment will perform faster for short strings.
+- Can encode into Base64 text or Base64 `Uint8Array`.

 ### Usage